dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/user-tokens.md

 :::

-## Account-scoped Personal Access Tokens
+## Account-scoped personal access tokens

 :::info New

 On Feb 7, 2024, we introduced a new type of token for individual users called Personal Access Tokens.
 Note that these differ from [Service Tokens or user API Keys](/docs/dbt-cloud-apis/authentication#types-of-api-access-tokens).

-Before this release, User API keys were the only way to access dbt Cloud API on behalf of the user.
+Before this release, user API keys were the only way to access dbt Cloud API on behalf of the user.

 These API Keys were user-specific and were not scoped to an account.
 To enhance the security of dbt Cloud, we are moving away from this model to account-specific tokens.

 :::

 Each dbt Cloud user with a [Developer license](https://docs.getdbt.com/docs/cloud/manage-access/seats-and-users) can create a new personal access token (PAT) to access the dbt Cloud API and dbt Cloud CLI.
 This token can execute queries against the dbt Cloud API on the user's behalf.
-To access dbt Cloud APIs and resources on behalf of the _account_, we recommend using Service Tokens instead.
+To access dbt Cloud APIs and resources on behalf of the _account_, we recommend using service tokens instead.
 Learn more about [which token type you should use](/docs/dbt-cloud-apis/authentication#which-token-type-should-you-use) to understand the token differences.

 PATs inherit the permissions of the user that created them.
 For example, if a developer-licensed user with Project Admin role access to specific projects creates a PAT, the token will get the Project Admin role with access to the same projects as the user.
 These tokens are also account-specific, so if a user has access to more than one dbt Cloud account with the same email address, they need to create a unique PAT for each one of these accounts.

-### Migrate from user API keys to Personal Access Tokens
+### Migrate from user API keys to personal access tokens

 The migration to PATs is critical if you are using user API keys today.
 The current API key is located under **Personal Settings → API Key**.

  There are a few things to understand if you are using a user API key today:

-* Personal Access Tokens are more secure.
+* Personal access tokens are more secure.
-    * To promote the least privilege and high-security assurance for your dbt Cloud accounts, we highly recommend moving to the new account-scoped Personal Access Tokens.
+    * To promote the least privilege and high-security assurance for your dbt Cloud accounts, we highly recommend moving to the new account-scoped personal access tokens.
 * You must create and use unique tokens in each one of your dbt Cloud accounts that share the same email address.
     * For example, if paul.atreides@example.com belongs to two dbt Cloud accounts: Spice Harvesting Account and Guild Navigator Account.
 Before this release, the same user API key was used to access both of these accounts.
     * After this release, Paul has to individually go into these accounts and create a unique PAT for each account he wants to access the API for.
 These PATs are account-specific and not user specific.